8rents/cmder/docs/02-directories-versioning.md

 	# Libraries used to make Cmder work.
 You don't need to directory edit this directory.
 ```

-*While this is a cute directory structure, it’s a mess and illogical.
+*While this is a cute layout, it’s a mess and illogical.
 Let’s Spruce it up a bit…*

 ---